joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/02/22/world/israel-hostages-hamas-gaza/for-families-of-freed-hostages-a-mix-of-euphoria-and-grief-for-those-who-didnt-survive

 **Police Respond to a Shooting at a Pennsylvania Hospital**\
-`The police had responded to an “active threat” at UPMC Memorial hospital in York County, Pa., where a hospital official said the gunman had been apprehended.`\
+`The police had responded to a shooting at UPMC Memorial hospital in York County, Pa., where an official said the threat had been “neutralized.”`\
 https://nytimes.com/2025/02/22/us/hospital-shooting-upmc-york.html

 **The Briefing: Ipswich 1 Tottenham 4 - Spence influence growing, Johnson's welcome return**\